zafarmah92/Getting-And-Cleaning-Data-Project/README.md

     5)Using the "merge" function, descriptive activity names are merged with the mean/std values dataset, to get one dataset with descriptive activity names

-    6)Lastly, with the help of the "melt" and "dcast" functions of the "reshape2" package, the data is converted into a table containing mean values of all the included features, ordered by the activity name and the subject id, and the data is written to the "tidy_movement_data.txt" file.
+    6)Lastly, with the help of the "melt" and "dcast" functions of the "reshape2" package, the data is converted into a table containing mean values of all the included features, ordered by the activity name and the subject id, and the data is written to the "tidy_data.txt" file.

 A description of the "tidy_data.txt" file may be found in the "CodeBook.md" file.